 The MOF would be a two-berth facility on the western bank of the Calcasieu Ship Channel to the north of the LNG marine berths, where barges ferrying prefabricated modules and bulk construction supplies can be moored and safely off-loaded.
-In their comments on the draft EIS, Driftwood has adjusted the depth to which the MOF would be dredged; this comment reduces the proposed depth of the MOF.
-The MOF would be dredged to a maximum depth of 20 feet NAVD88, which includes 2 feet of advance maintenance dredging, and would receive both Roll-On/Roll-Off and Load-On/Load-Off vessels, as well as barges.
+The MOF would be dredged to a maximum depth of 30 feet NAVD88 and would receive both Roll-On/Roll-Off and Load-On/Load-Off vessels, as well as barges.
 It would be a permanent feature of the LNG Facility.